ARCCA/intro_singularity/_episodes/05-singularity-mpi.md

 > Using the above definition file, build a Singularity image named `osu_benchmarks.sif`.
 >
 > Once you have built the image, use it to run the `osu_hello` benchmark that is found in the `startup` benchmark folder.
 >
-> _NOTE: If you're not using the Singularity Docker image to build your Singularity image, you will need to edit the path to the .tar.gz file in the `%files` section of the definition file._
->
 > > ## Solution
 > >